krss-sys/krss-sys/README.md

 # Hi there, I'm Krss! 👋 (`krss-sys`)

-Independent Systems Developer focused on mastering C++ and Linux core fundamentals.
+Systems Software Engineer in the making | Focused on mastering C++ memory management, Linux systems programming, and building high-performance software.

 ---